-IBM fuses its software with Red Hat’s to launch hybrid-cloud juggernaut
+IBM fuses software with Red Hat to launch hybrid-cloud juggernaut

 IBM has wasted no time aligning its own software with its newly acquired Red Hat technoloogy,saying its portfolio would be transformed to work cloud natively and augmented to run on Red Hat’s OpenShift platform.

-IBM in July finalized its $34 billion purchase of Red Hat and says it will use the Linux powerhouse's open-source know-how and Linux expertise to grow larger scale hybrid-cloud customer projects and to create a web of partnerships to simplify carrying them out.
+Big Blue in July finalised its $34 billion purchase of Red Hat and says it will use the Linux powerhouse's open-source know-how and Linux expertise to grow larger scale hybrid-cloud customer projects and to create a web of partnerships to simplify carrying them out.

 The effort has started with IBM bundling Red Hat’s Kubernetes-based OpenShift Container Platform with more than 100 IBM products in what it calls Cloud Paks.
 Open Shift lets enterprise customers deploy and manage containers on their choice of infrastructure of choice, be it private or public clouds, including AWS, Microsoft Azure, Google Cloud Platform, Alibaba and IBM Cloud.

-The prepackaged Cloud Paks include a secured Kubernetes container and containerized IBM middleware designed to let customers quickly spin-up enterprise-ready containers, the company said.
+The prepackaged Cloud Paks include a secured Kubernetes container and containerised IBM middleware designed to let customers quickly spin-up enterprise-ready containers, the company said.

 Five Cloud Paks exist today: Cloud Pak for Data, Application, Integration, Automation and Multicloud Management.
 The Paks will ultimately include IBM’s DB2, WebSphere, API Connect, Watson Studio, Cognos Analytics and more.

 In addition, IBM said it will bring the Red Hat OpenShift Container Platform over to IBM Z mainframes and IBM LinuxONE.
 Together these two platforms power about 30 billion transactions a day globally, IBM said.

-Some of the goals here are to increase container density and help customers build containerized applications that can scale vertically and horizontally.
+Some of the goals here are to increase container density and help customers build containerised applications that can scale vertically and horizontally.

-“The vision is for OpenShift-enabled IBM software to become the foundational building blocks clients can use to transform their organizations and build across hybrid, multicloud environments,” Hillery Hunter, VP & CTO IBM Cloud said in an IBM blog about the announcement.
+“The vision is for OpenShift-enabled IBM software to become the foundational building blocks clients can use to transform their organisations and build across hybrid, multi-cloud environments,” Hillery Hunter, VP & CTO IBM Cloud said in an IBM blog about the announcement.

 Analysts said the moves were expected but still extremely important for the company to ensure this acquisition is successful.